 You can see the individual functions of the arms of government are summarised: (a) The Treasury runs fiscal policy which we summarise as government spending and taxation which on any day has some net impact on the economy – either a surplus (G > T) or a deficit (G < T); and (b) The RBA conducts monetary policy through setting an interest rate target.
 It also has to manage the system-wide cash balances to keep control of its target rate.
 It does this by selling/buying government debt to influence the reserve positions of the commercial banks.

-So why does the government issue debt if it is not to finance spending?
-Well it is rather to maintain these bank reserves such that a particular overnight rate can be defended by the central bank.
+To repeat, government debt in this context is used to maintain these bank reserves such that a particular overnight rate can be defended by the central bank.
 You can see from the diagram that G adds to reserves and T drains them.
-So on any particular day, if G > T (a budget deficit) then reserves are rising overall.
+So on any particular day, if G > T (a fiscal deficit) then reserves are rising overall.
 Any particular bank might be short of reserves but overall the sum of the bank reserves are in excess.
 In Australia, overnight reserves earn less than the target rate (whereas in some countries they earn nothing).
 So it is in the commercial banks interests to try to eliminate any unneeded reserves each night.
 Surplus banks will try to loan their excess reserves on the Interbank market.
 Some deficit banks will clearly be interested in these loans to shore up their position and avoid going to the RBA’s discount window which is more expensive.

 What is needed is a vertical transaction – that is, an interaction between the government and non-government sector.
 In the diagram you will see that bond sales can drain reserves by offering the banks an attractive interest-bearing security (government debt) which it can purchase to eliminate its excess reserves.